Home / Coffee Knowledge / Differences Timemore Slim Plus vs. Timemore C2

 The body of the Slim Plus is made from a single piece of aluminum, whereas the body of the C2 has a plastic insert that holds the axle.

-On the left in the images is the C2 and on the right is the Timemore Slim Plus.
-When looking at the axle, several differences are immediately apparent.
-The axle mount of the C2 is made of plastic, while the axle mount of the Slim Plus is made of aluminum.
+On the left in the pictures is the C2, and on the right is the Timemore Slim Plus.
+When looking at the axle, several differences immediately stand out.
+The axle holder of the C2 is made of plastic, while the axle holder of the Slim Plus is made of aluminum.

-The Slim Plus's spindle is longer, due to the different heights of the grinders (15 cm versus 17.5 cm).
-The Slim Plus features an additional screw nut at the top for increased stability.
-Furthermore, the Slim Plus's built-in spring is significantly stronger, which is especially beneficial for very fine espresso grinds.
+The Slim Plus axle is longer, which is due to the different heights of the grinders (15cm versus 17.5cm).
+At the upper end of the Slim Plus, we find an additional screw nut, which provides increased stability.
+Furthermore, the built-in spring on the Slim Plus is significantly stronger, which particularly supports very fine espresso grind settings.

-Both grinders are made of stainless steel and have 5 grinding teeth at the top; the difference only becomes apparent upon closer inspection.
+Both grinding mechanisms are made of stainless steel and have 5 grinding teeth at the upper end; a difference only becomes apparent upon closer inspection.

-Timemore calls the grinder used in the Slim Plus E&B, which stands for Espresso and Brewing, but what is the real difference?
+Timemore refers to the burr used in the Slim Plus as E&B, which stands for Espresso and Brewing, but what is really the difference?

-The Slim Plus grinding cone is slightly larger and weighs 5 grams more (45g vs. 50g).
+The Slim Plus conical burr is slightly larger and weighs 5 grams more (45g vs. 50g).

-As this illustration shows, the E&B grinder also has an additional grind on the blades in the upper area and has two more grinding teeth in the lower area than the grinder of the C2.
+As this illustration shows, the E&B burr also features an additional bevel on the blades in the upper area and has two more grinding teeth in the lower area than the C2's burr.

 Conclusion and Timemore C2 and Timemore Slim Plus

-The C2 is a very solid grinder with good value for money, especially suitable for filter coffee.
-It can also prepare espresso, but grinding takes significantly longer.
+The C2 is a very solid grinder with a good price-performance ratio, particularly suitable for filter coffee.
+Espresso can also be prepared, but grinding takes significantly longer.

-Due to the differences outlined, the Slim Plus is also technically a bit superior to the C2 and is, in our opinion, a very good and cheaper alternative to the best hand grinders on the market.
+Due to the differences shown, the Slim Plus is also technically a step above the C2 and, in our opinion, is a very good and more affordable alternative to the best hand grinders on the market.

-The differences between the C2 and Slim Plus in terms of the internal structure and the grinder also explain why the Slim Plus grinds a good deal faster and can also achieve finer grinds than the C2.
+The differences between the C2 and Slim Plus in terms of internal construction and the burr also explain why the Slim Plus grinds a good deal faster and can achieve even finer grind settings than the C2.

-In our opinion, the Slim Plus offers very good value for money and is a lot of fun to use in everyday life.
+In our opinion, the Slim Plus offers excellent value for money and is a joy to use daily.